Toyota Hilux: GR Sport

 In January 2023, a specialised GR Sport model for the Australian market was released.
-It received a different styling compared to the Hilux GR Sport in other markets, with more off-road focused upgrades such as extended wheel-arch fender flares, wider track, heavy-duty suspension, and heavy-duty 'rock sliders' instead of side-steps.
+It received a different styling compared to the Hilux GR Sport in other markets, with more off-road-focused upgrades such as extended wheel-arch fender flares, wider track, heavy-duty suspension, and heavy-duty 'rock sliders' instead of side-steps.
 Powered with the 2.8-litre diesel engine, it is upgraded to produce 224 PS and 550 Nm.

+To commemorate Toyota Gazoo’s 9th Safari Rally victory in 2021, the Hilux GR Safari Rally limited edition was released in Kenya by CFAO Motors Toyota, available in automatic and manual with GR's racing colours (black, red, and white).